 Before publication, you will be asked to fill out, sign and submit the appropriate agreement form (the AN Author Agreement form or AN Editor and Columnist Agreement form).
 This is our standard release form used by all AAA editorial offices.
 The AN Editorial Office must have yours before your piece is published.
 This agreement protects the AN contributor and AAA from copyright infringement allegations, as well as unauthorized use of copyrighted material, while being as supportive of authors as possible.
 It is the policy of AAA not to publish work for which this agreement is missing.

 Please note: the AN Author Agreement form and AN Editor and Columnist Agreement form cannot be filled out and submitted directly on the AN website.
 We recommend you save a copy to your computer, then fill it out with your information and save it.
 You may also print out a copy, fill it out by hand and mail it to AAA.

 Publishing with Anthropology News

 Starting in January 2013, AN publishes essays and reports online first—and continually—on anthropology-news.org.
 The bimonthly AN print editions feature selected contributions (essays based on work in anthropology) from the website as well as matters of record for the association (traditional newsletter content).
-The AN Managing Editor will make all final decisions about what will be included in the print issues based primarily on reader feedback and usage metrics from anthropology-news.org.
+The AN Managing Editor will make all final decisions about what will be included in the print issues based primarily on reader feedback and usage metrics from anthropology-news.org, in addition to adhering to the space limitations of print.
 To help bring readers to anthropology-news.org, AN staff will share as much as possible through Twitter (@news4anthros), monthly TOC alerts and other avenues.
 However, we also strongly encourage you to take full advantage of your online social networks to help disseminate your columns.